-With respect to an SRL, the Articles may further provide that certain resolutions be adopted by the quotaholders in writing (i.e., without an actual meeting, but by written resolution).
+With respect to an SRL, the Articles may further provide that certain resolutions be adopted by the quota holders in writing (ie without an actual meeting, but by written resolution).

-The directors and statutory auditor(s) must be invited to attend such meetings, but have no right to vote and their presence is not taken into account in calculating quorums.
+The members of the management and internal control bodies must be invited to attend such meetings, but have no right to vote and their presence is not taken into account in calculating quorums.